 My own particular area of interest is the Indian Army and I have spent many hours at the India Office, not only looking through records, but understanding the catalogue and the nature of the records it contains.

-Though the majority of my work is focused on the First World War, I frequently research soldiers who served during the 19th century.
+Though the majority of my work is focused on the First World War, I frequently research soldiers who served during the 19th century and Second World War.

 Combining my love of history with travel, I have made frequent visits to battlefields all over the world.
 I spent a week at Gallipoli in 2014, and make regular visits to the battlefields of the Western Front.
 Over the years, I have been lucky to visit Assaye, Lucknow, Peshawar, Cawnpore, Chitral, Alma, Balaklava, Singapore, El Alamein, Busaco… I could go on!